anomalie

 Meaning:

-As you increase hours spent sweating, notice how both the optimal sodium range shifts rightward and the hazard at low sodium levels becomes more dangerous.
+As the hours of sweating go up, the optimal range shifts to the right and the risk at low sodium levels rises faster.

 Practical Applications